Skip to main content

 Above the Roman embankment stands the lack of the retaining wall that was destroyed during the siege.
 In the month of Nissan 73 or 74, the Romans erected a siege tower that bridged the height difference between the top of the embankment and the top of the cliff and wall.
 During the siege, the area was shelled by Roman artillery machines, as evidenced by the bullets and arrowheads found at the site.
 The rebels defended themselves with large rolling stones.
 The rupture of the wall and the burning of the wooden and dirt wall erected by the rebels from within led to the military decision.
 The Romans chose this place because of the height difference between Masada Hill and the cliff opposite, the height difference is less than a hundred meters.

 Here Herod built a retaining wall, you can see a massive row of rooms, the cliffs themselves are the wall, the retaining wall is designed to prevent people from falling into the abyss.
-Masada is fortified not only with a natural fortification but also with reinforcements, such as the surrounding wall, which is not particularly thick.
+Masada is fortified not only with natural fortification but also with reinforcements, such as the surrounding wall, which is not particularly thick.
 The siege ram here can endanger the wall if it is already possible to build.
 The Romans poured out a battery while being under fire.
 The little conical hill is the Hill of the Tombs.
-The dyke descends from it to the north, where it meets a small Roman camp - this is the 5th camp, from there the dyke continues and descends the cliff, you can see the 6th camp, this is the headquarters of Flavius Silva, historians convinced that here he established the headquarters and not by chance, He was prepared to manage the whole battle and the siege and the shedding of the embankment and the cracking of the wall was the central part.
+The dyke descends from it to the north, where it meets a small Roman camp - this is the 5th camp, from there, the dyke continues and descends the cliff, and you can see the 6th camp, which is the headquarters of Flavius Silva, historians convinced that here he established the headquarters and not by chance, He was prepared to manage the whole battle and the siege and the shedding of the embankment and the cracking of the wall was the central part.

 THE BYZANTINE CHURCH OF MASADA